blytkerchan/blytkerchan.github.io/_posts/2013-01-18-flawed-ways-of-working-centrally-managed-version-control.markdown

 comments: true
 date: 2013-01-18 14:27:05+00:00
 layout: post
-permalink: /blog/2013/01/flawed-ways-of-working-centrally-managed-version-control/
-slug: flawed-ways-of-working-centrally-managed-version-control
-title: 'Flawed ways of working: centrally managed version control'
+title: "Flawed ways of working: centrally managed version control"
 wordpress_id: 2019
 categories:
   - Software Development
   - Software Engineering
 tags:
   - git
   - version control
   - ways of working
   - workflow
 ---

 <!--more-->

 [![](http://geekandpoke.typepad.com/.a/6a00d8341d3df553ef017c330f2ae8970b-pi)](http://geekandpoke.typepad.com/.a/6a00d8341d3df553ef017c330f2ae8970b-pi)Imagine, just for a moment (it would be painful to do this longer than just a moment) that Linus, when he decided to leave BitKeeper behind, switched to Subversion in stead of developing Git and that for any commit into the master branch of that repository, you'd need his approval.
 While you're imagining that, just a few microseconds more, imagine he stuck to his guns.

 Either Linux would no longer exist or Linus would have been declared mad, and Linux would have moved on without him.